TheMisinformationGame/MisinformationGame/docs/articles/building/index.md

   into a spreadsheet is familiar territory.
 To me, this is the biggest advantage, as we didn't have to worry about nearly as many user-experience headaches when building our backend user interface.

+* **_Spreadsheets can be Shared._** It is now common in many fields for researchers to share the source code of their projects to aid in reproducing results.
+This is great!
+However, for tools that require complex configuration, this can still be difficult to achieve and is often not possible.
+Our use of spreadsheets is one example that does allow the sharing of complex configurations, as all the configuration can be shared as a single file.

 ## Google Sheets for All Configuration! 🌈